Raphael-Boichot/Inject-pictures-in-your-Game-Boy-Camera-saves/README.md

 - On the contrary, the data corresponding to picture tiles stored in memory slots of camera are not protected by any way;
 - Setting the scores in memory with the correct checksum is enough to unlock image B album, there is no other trick necessary;
 - Good new, Pocket Camera and Game Boy Camera seems to have the exact same save structure.
 They are fully intercompatibles.
-- I suppose that some additionnal work would be necessary to make a proper dedicated cheating tool but hey, I propose here custom saves that makes the job !

 # Game Boy Camera save ram format by increasing adresses